The largest college admissions scandal in history had many people shaking their heads in disgust.

 So what can parents do?

 See your child for who he/she is in their gifts, talents, dreams and passions.
 They will likely have different passions and areas of giftedness that may take them on a path for which you haven’t prepared.
-You may even be tempted to tell them, “You will never be able to support yourself doing that.”
+You may even want to tell them, “You will never be able to support yourself doing that.”

 Instead of saying those words, help them know what it will take to succeed.
 Encourage them and put parameters around where you must draw the line, then be brave enough to let them try.
 Even if they fail, it doesn’t mean it wasn’t a valuable experience.
 It also doesn’t mean they can’t change their direction if they decide what they are doing isn’t working.